sxjczzl/Homebrew-brew/docs/Manpage.md

     <https://developer.github.com/v3/#rate-limiting> for more information.
     Homebrew uses the GitHub API for features such as `brew search`.

-    *Note:* Homebrew doesn't require permissions for any of the scopes.
+    *Note:* Homebrew doesn’t require permissions for any of the scopes.

   * `HOMEBREW_LOGS`:
     If set, Homebrew will use the given directory to store log files.